 Angelina Jolie Reportedly Desperate For Brad Pitt Reconciliation: Why He’d Never Take Her Back

-Does Angelina Jolie want a second chance with Brad Pitt?
-A new report claims the actress wants to reconcile with her estranged husband, but he’s NOT having it.
+A new report claims Angelina Jolie wants to reconcile with Brad Pitt, but her estranged husband is NOT having it.

 Are Angelina Jolie, 42, and Brad Pitt, 53, really over each other?
 Angelina reportedly wants to fix things with her estranged husband, but Brad’s not budging, according to a report from Life & Style.
 “She’s been in tears over losing him,” a source told the magazine.
 “She’s told friends, ‘I made the mistake of a lifetime.'”
 But if the actress is still pining for her ex, it seems the feeling isn’t mutual.
 “Brad feels too much damage has been done and she’s tormented him for too long to consider taking her back” the source said.
 “He doesn’t trust her anymore.”
 Ouch?!